imagej/pyimagej/doc/llms/rulesets/environments/env_colab.md

 - GUI objects can be used (RoiManager, WindowManager) but no visual display
 - Can use APIs that require graphical environment
 - No actual GUI windows visible to user
+- ❌ Do NOT call ij.ui().showUI() - display not visible to user
+- ✅ Access WindowManager.getCurrentImage() - returns ImagePlus
+- ✅ Use RoiManager.getRoiManager() - functional but not visually displayed

 ## IMAGE DISPLAY PATTERNS
 - ✅ 2D images: ij.py.show(image) with optional color map parameter ij.py.show(image, cmap='gray')